platformsh/platformsh-docs/docs/src/languages/java/_index.md

 {{< /codetabs >}}

+ {{< note >}}
+Those samples are using the [Configuration Reader](https://github.com/platformsh/config-reader-java) that Platform.sh provides to you if you wish, however, if your favorite Java frameworks allow you to overwrite the configurations following [The Twelve-Factor App](https://12factor.net/config) such as Spring, Micronaut, Quarkus, Jakarta EE/MicroProfile, and so on.
+{{< /note }}

 ## Project templates

 A number of project templates for major Java applications are available on GitHub.
 Not all of them are proactively maintained but all can be used as a starting point or reference for building your own website or web application.